 Founder & President, The Healthy Non-Profit LLC

 Posted on September 26, 2012, in Donor-centered fundraising, Fundraising, nonprofit, Planning, resource development and tagged donor, donor centered, fundraising, Halloween, marketing, nonprofit, philanthropy, planning, stewardship, Thanksgiving, year-end fundraising.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.